vijinho/tweets-cli/README.md

-             --format={json}          Output format for script data: txt|php|json (default) -f,  --filename={output.}     Filename for output data from operation, default is 'output.{--OUTPUT_FORMAT}' -g,  --grailbird={dir}        Generate json output files compatible with the standard twitter export feature to dir --list                   Only list all files in export folder and halt - filename --list-js                Only List all javascript files in export folder and halt --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt --list-users             Only list all users in tweets, (default filename 'users.json') and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' -a,  --tweets-all             Get all tweets (further operations below will depend on this) --tweets-count           Only show the total number of tweets --date-from              Filter tweets from date/time, see: https://secure.php.net/manual/en/function.strtotime.php
+             --format={json}          Output format for script data: txt|php|json (default) -f,  --filename={output.}     Filename for output data from operation, default is 'output.{--OUTPUT_FORMAT}' -g,  --grailbird={dir}        Generate json output files compatible with the standard twitter export feature to dir --grailbird-import={dir} Import in data from the grailbird json files of the standard twitter export.
+If specified with '-a' will merge into existing tweets before outputting new file.
+             --list                   Only list all files in export folder and halt - filename --list-js                Only List all javascript files in export folder and halt --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt --list-users             Only list all users in tweets, (default filename 'users.json') and halt --tweets-count           Only show the total number of tweets and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' -a,  --tweets-all             Get all tweets (further operations below will depend on this) --date-from              Filter tweets from date/time, see: https://secure.php.net/manual/en/function.strtotime.php
              --date-to                Filter tweets up-to date/time, see: https://secure.php.net/manual/en/function.strtotime.php
              --no-retweets            Drop re-tweets (RT's)